-- a statement that identifies
+- a statement (in the text of the email or as an attachment) that identifies

-- your preferred research program
+- your preferred research program (eg, PhD or MPhil)

 - how you meet the minimum program requirements

-- how you meet the English language requirements
+- how you meet the English language requirements if relevant

-- a copy of your academic transcript/record
+- a copy of all your academic transcripts/records from past study

 - your draft thesis outline (prepared on the basis of the guidance on this page)